Pierce-AndersonCIS/Tech_certs/README.md

 PowerShell is a task automation and configuration management framework from Microsoft, consisting of a command-line shell and associated scripting language.
 Initially a Windows component only, known as Windows PowerShell, it was made open-source and cross-platform

 ### Powerbi
 Power BI is a business analytics service provided by Microsoft.
-It provides interactive visualizations with self-service business intelligence capabilities, where end users can create reports and dashboards by themselves, without having to depend on information technology staff or database administrators.[1]
+It provides interactive visualizations with self-service business intelligence capabilities, where end users can create reports and dashboards by themselves, without having to depend on information technology staff or database administrators.

 ### Github
 GitHub Inc. is a web-based hosting service for version control using Git.
 It is mostly used for computer code.
 It offers all of the distributed version control and source code management (SCM) functionality of Git as well as adding its own features.
 It provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project.[3]